ktuukkan/marine-api/src/main/resources/doc/readme.txt

 <http://ktuukkan.github.io/marine-api/>

-Java Marine API is an NMEA 0183 library for accessing the data provided by electronic marine instruments such as GPS, sonar or autopilot.
+Java Marine API is an NMEA 0183 library for accessing the data provided by electronic marine instruments such as GPS, echo sounder and weather instruments.

 SYSTEM REQUIREMENTS